How to Increase Download Speed: 10 Tips to Make Your Internet Faster in 2024

 Given that barely half the U.S. population has internet speeds of over 25 Mbps — the FCC’s speed benchmark and the Netflix recommended speed for 4K streaming — it’s no surprise that internet speed issues are so common.

 However, with these 10 tips, you should be able to get more out of your internet connection.
-So, reset your router, plug in your device and clear out your computer, then you can get back to whatever you were doing but hopefully without any buffering or lag.
+So, reset your router, plug in your device and clear out your browser cookies and your computer, then you can get back to whatever you were doing but hopefully without any buffering or lag.

 Have you been having WiFi issues?
 Did these tips help?
 Let us know your thoughts in the comments section below.
 Thanks for reading.